Mohamad-shosha/E-commerce-App/README.md

 ---
 ## ✨Getting Started

-Step 1: Create a Spring Boot Project
+Step 1: Create a Spring Boot Project by use Spring Initializr to generate a basic Spring Boot project.

-You can use Spring Initializr to generate a basic Spring Boot project.
-Visit [start.spring.io](https://start.spring.io/;) and configure your project with the following settings:
+Visit[start.spring.io](https://start.spring.io/;) and configure your project with the following settings:

 * Project: Maven Project
 * Language: Java